wikimedia/sandbox/README.md

 Here you can make test changes and experiment with Wikimedia Gerrit, using this repository!

+Making the first steps in understanding git and gerrit Hello- testing amending a change
 Don't worry about messing this repository up; it is meant for testing.

 # Helpful links